codeema/Yokiyo/README.md

 - [x] Once signed in a user can see their facilities around different venues.
 - [x] Once signed in a user can see the different schedules of events in different facilities in the venue.
 - [x] Once signed in a user can comment on a blog post.

-- [x] Once signed in User can rate other neighbourhoods and businesses.

 ## Screenshot